In-Depth Analysis Reviewby Martin Izsak |

 Episode Four delivers a lot of plot-impacting action, and with

-Douglas Camfield in the director's chair, it appears to have
+Douglas Camfield in the director's chair, the film sequences turn out

-been exceptionally good considering the BBC's budget.
-The sheer energy
+to be exceptionally good considering the BBC's budget.
+Smartly, Camfield

-in the sound track speaks volumes to this effect.
-The hopeless horror
+The sheer energy in the sound track speaks volumes to the impact of

 music returns at the right moment, but also of note is the fact that